etcd-io/etcd/Documentation/auth_api.md

 #### Users
 A user is an identity to be authenticated.
 Each user can have multiple roles.
 The user has a capability (such as reading or writing) on the resource if one of the roles has that capability.

-A user named `root` is required before security can be enabled, and it always has the ROOT role.
+A user named `root` is required before authentication can be enabled, and it always has the ROOT role.
 The ROOT role can be granted to multiple users, but `root` is required for recovery purposes.

 #### Roles
 Each role has exact one associated Permission List.
 An permission list exists for each permission on key-value resources.